William 1 Friedman was born in 1892 in Kishinev (Moldovia), then part of the

 The Gentleman's Agreement

-After the war, Friedman kept in contact with
+After the war, Friedman stayed in contact with

-moved his company from Sweden to neutral Switzerland, mainly to evade the
+moved his company from Sweden to neutral Switzerland, to evade the

 high tax burden and the restrictive export rules in Sweden.
 At the inititive